ceejbot/skyrim-modding/slides.md

 - programming with attention to perf & memory use
 - single-process stateful software architecture (not dist systems for once)

 ^ I have a very particular set of skils, skils I have acquired over a very long career.
 Skills that make projects like this a joy for me.
+I am not a graphic designer, but I faked it here.
+Visual transitions use easing curves; I did my best to polish everything I touched.

 ---